Inbibo/adonisfx_docs/docs/terminology.md

 **Slide On Segment Constraint**.
 A slide on segment constraint defines the relationship between a geometry point and a segment defined by two transform objects (i.e. two joints of a rig).
 This constraint aims to keep the point at a certain distance to the segment but with the possibility of traveling along the segment.
 It also includes a restriction by angle, preventing the simulated point to twist around the segment.

 **Slide On Geometry Constraint**.
-A slide on geometry constraint defines a relationship between a geometry point and a surface of an external mesh object.
+A slide on geometry constraint defines the relationship between a geometry point and a surface of an external mesh object.
 This constraint allows the point to travel along the surface.
-During simulation, this constraint will try to keep the point at a constant distance to the surface in a given radius.
+During simulation, this constraint aims to keep the point at a constant distance to the surface in a given radius.

 **Soft Constraint**.
 A soft constraint defines the relationship between a geometry point and a another point on a external geometry.
 This constraints aims to keep the point at a certain distance to the external geometry point without any restrictions of relative orientation.